The Latest | Europeans go to the polls on the final day of voting for EU elections

 Currently:

-— An assault on the Danish prime minister is the latest in a recent spate of political violence in Europe
+— An assault on the Danish prime minister is the latest in a recent surge in political violence in Europe

-— Italy's hard-right Prime Minister Giorgia Meloni tells the EU's traditional center parties their time is up
+— Italy's far-right Prime Minister Giorgia Meloni tells the EU's traditional center parties their time is up

 — What's at stake: AP's explainer on how it works and the main issues